tylermarcott/fs-journal/notes/08-async.md

 NOTE: if you click on a line and copy, it will copy the whole line even though it's not highlighted.

+our edits will look extremely similar to our creates

+***put request***

+* const res = await api.put('api/cars')

+res shorthand = response

+findIndex() function finds index of an item in an array

+crud: create read update delete

+splice takes the old and replaces it with the new